 Boat to Fort Margherita

-Visit Fort Margherita, once a powerful fort used to defend the city against pirates, now the Sarawak Police Museum, for its exhibits of weapons.
+Visit Fort Margherita, once a powerful fort used to defend the city against pirates.
+Nowadays, it is known as Sarawak Police Museum, for its exhibits of weapons.
 It’s a short boat ride away, an adventure for kids by itself.

 Did you enjoy these ideas on what to do in Kuching?